framedsc/Sitesource/markdown/GameGuides/Yakuza_0.md

 PG UP, PG DOWN | Increase/Decrase speed multiplier F1,F2/L2/LT,R2/RT | Increase/Decrease FoV respectively

+@alert important
-*WARNING: Once you deattach the camera (PAUSE), your mouse will be set in a fixed position, so in order to attach/deattach the mouse to the camera, you can press DEL.*
+Once you deattach the camera (PAUSE), your mouse will be set in a fixed position, so in order to attach/deattach the mouse to the camera, you can press DEL.
+@end

+@alert important
-*WARNING: If you are in freeroam and you stop hearing audio, its probably because you have the paused option activated, simply press END to deactivate it.*
+If you are in freeroam and you stop hearing audio, its probably because you have the paused option activated, simply press END to deactivate it.
+@end

 ### HelixMod